 |Created by Viryabo@Polyvore|

-- Underneath the staircase
+- Under the staircase

-- First floor landing
+- 1st-floor landing

-- A existing closet
+- A repurposed closet

 - A guest room that can double up as a study or home office